lis05/MoLa/idea/MoLa.md

 Note: 'this' special argument has to be passed as a normal argument; it is not automatically added to the arguments list by this instruction.

-The method object will have a list of modifiers and argument names, which will be used when calling the function.
+The method object will have a list of argument names, which will be used when calling the function.
 The object will also have a pointer to the next instruction (after the current one), which is where the method body will be generated.
 The type will receive a pointer to this method.

 Signals an InternalError if the stack is empty.
 Signals a ValueError the object on the stack is not a type object.
 Signals a NameCollisionError if the method has already been defined.
 Signals an NameError if the type object didn't declare a method with such name.
 Signals an DuplicateNameError if there are duplicate argument names.